Doctor of Musical Arts (DMA) Handbook

 Degree Requirements

-YOU are responsible for knowing your degree requirements.
-The faculty and staff of the School of Music are here to assist you in any way they can, but the timely completion of your degree depends on you.
+YOU are responsible for knowing your degree requirements listed in the KU Catalog (for the catalog year of admission).
+The faculty and staff of the School of Music are here to assist you, but the timely completion of your degree requires planning.

 TopicDetails